-Have you ever heard of the glycemic index?
 It is simply a way of categorizing foods according to their effects on the level of glucose in your blood.
-A food with a high glycemic index will cause more glucose to build up than will a food with a low glycemic index.
+A food with a high glycemic index will cause more glucose to build up than a food with a low glycemic index.

 In order to control your blood sugar levels, it is helpful to eat lots of foods with a low glycemic index.
 And if you eat foods with a high glycemic index, be sure to pair them with low glycemic foods in order to slow the effect on your blood sugar.
 High glycemic foods include white flour, white sugar, white rice, and even big, white potatoes.
 Low glycemic foods are foods that have lots of fiber and protein.
 These would include beans, whole grains, lean proteins and nuts.

 Simply being aware of the glycemic index will help you eat in a way that reduces the stress on your body.
 If you are going to have an ice cream treat, make sure you eat it at the end of a meal that contains low glycemic foods.
 And, if possible, have it on a resistance training day – that will help also!